mlabuda2/nf-tower-docs/docs/credentials/overview.md

 <!-- prettier-ignore -->
 !!! note
-    All credentials are (AES-256) encrypted before secure storage and never exposed by any Tower API.
+    All credentials are (AES-256) encrypted before secure storage and not exposed in an unencrypted way by any Tower API.